srijan3691/LearnWithFun-Website/README.md

 # LearnWithFun-Website

 LearnWithFun is an online educational website for kids to enhance their reading skill and boost their interest on study.
-It combines unique learning strategies, inspiring resources and innovative tools build by @srijan3691, @Debmallya Pathak, @SanghitaKundu.
+It combines unique learning strategies, inspiring resources.

 ## Object